 Junmin Zhu, PhD, Case Western Reserve University

 The assembly of nanoparticles is a key step for the development of advanced nanodevices with various structural designs for fundamental interface studies, industrial and biomedical applications.
 However, the major impediments to progress in the development of advanced nanomaterials are the lack of versatile nanoparticles as building blocks, undefined control of assembly processes, and limited potential for scale-up production.
 To address these challenges, the proposed research seeks to develop a novel strategy, solvent-assisted coalescent assembly of core-shell nanoparticles (CSNPs) into advanced nanostructures.
-Hydroperoxide-amine initiated graft polymerization (HAIGP) provides a facile way to prepare well-defined amphiphilic CSNPs with hydrophilic amine-containing polymers (HAPs) like branched polyethylenimine (PEI) as the shell and hydrophobic poly(vinyl monomer) like poly(methyl methacrylate) as the core (Fig 1).
+Hydroperoxide-amine initiated graft polymerization (HAIGP) provides a facile way to prepare well-defined amphiphilic CSNPs with hydrophilic amine-containing polymers (HAPs) like branched polyethylenimine (PEI) as the shell and hydrophobic vinyl polymers like poly(methyl methacrylate) as the core.
+To improve this process, we have developed an efficient polymerization approach, pseudo initiator-free graft polymerization (PIFGP) to prepare cationic core-shell nanoparticles (CSNPs) with poly(allyl amine) (PAAm) as the shell (Figure 1).
+In the typical PIFGP process, there are no initiators added in the polymerization system, which means the process is initiator-free.
+However, during the reaction, PAAm-based redox macroinitiators are formed due to the formation of PAAm-based hydroperoxides, and subsequently induce the graft polymerization of vinyl monomers from PAAm.
+Thus, we designate this type of graft polymerization as pseudo initiator-free graft polymerization (PIFGP).
 These unique CSNPs have hydrophobic homopolymers in the core, which can be extracted to form hollow nanoparticles or assembled by coalescence into nanaofibers or nanotubes.
-Over the first year of the project, our work has focused on two aspects, including (i) pH effects on hydroperoxide-amine initiated graft polymerization (HAIGP) for synthesizing PMMA@PEI CSNPs, and (ii) assembly of PMMA@PEI CSNPs into advanced nanostructures by a solvent-assisted coalescence method.
+Over the second year of the project, our work has focused on the preparation and characterization of PMMA@PAAm CSNPs by PIFGP for solvent-assisted coalescent assembly.

 Fig 1.
-Process of HAIGP to fabricate PMMA@PEI CSNPs
+Process of PIFGP to fabricate PMMA@PAAm CSNPs

-Solvent-assisted assembly of CSNPs.
-PMMA@PEI CSNPs have an unique structure feature with homopolymer PMMA in the core, which can be dissolved and extracted by organic solvents to form hollow structures.
-Our results show that the addition of organic solvents into latex PMMA@PEI CSNPs was able to overcome the core/shell interfacial energy barrier to induce the interparticle interactions under shear flow, while controlling of the solvent solubility and water miscibility assisted the coalescent assembly of CSNPs into advanced nanostructures, such as nanofibers and nanotubes.
+Morphology and coalescent assembly.
+Morphological analysis by SEM and TEM shows PMMA@PAAm CSNPs had a narrow size distribution with an average diameter of 110 nm (Figure 4A), and possess a well-defined core-shell structure with a shell thickness of 7 nm and a core diameter of 100 nm (Figure 4B).
+PMMA@PAAm CSNPs have an unique structure feature with homopolymer PMMA in the core, which can be dissolved and extracted by organic solvents to form hollow structures.
+Our previous results show that the addition of organic solvents into latex PMMA@PEI CSNPs by HAIGP (Fig 4C) was able to overcome the core/shell interfacial energy barrier to induce the interparticle interactions under shear flow, while controlling of the solvent solubility and water miscibility assisted the coalescent assembly of CSNPs into advanced nanostructures, such as nanofibers (Fig 4D).
 Chloroform was used for solvent-assisted coalescent assembly of CSNPs by an extraction and evaporation method.
-The PMMA@PEI CSNPs prepared at pH 7 (with low graft copolymers) assembled into bigger spherical particles with a diameter of about 1mm (Fig 4E), while the same CSNP samples prepared at pH 11 (with higher graft copolymers) assembled into nanofibers with a diameter of 300 nm (Fig 4F).
-This may be due to the difference in the concentration of graft copolymers.
-More research on the controlling of CNSP assembly is in progress.
+The PMMA@PAAm CSNPs by PIFGP will be used for coalescent assembly by this similar method.

 Impact of the research.
-The support of this ACS PRF grant has enabled the PI to develop HAIGP as a novel strategy to prepare CSNPs, establish a versatile coalescence method for assembling CSNPs into advanced nanostructures, and collect key results for preparing two manuscripts and one NSF proposal (to be submitted this year).
-In addition, one postdoc and two undergraduate researchers have been supported by this award, and they have learned valuable skills in the synthesis and characterization of polymers and nanomaterials, graft emulsion polymerization, and molecular self-assembly.
+The support of this ACS PRF grant has enabled the PI to develop PIFGP as an efficient strategy to prepare CSNPs without adding any initiators, establish a versatile coalescence method for assembling CSNPs into advanced nanostructures, and collect key results for attending one national meeting and preparing two manuscripts.
+In addition, there are postdoc and graduate and undergraduate researchers supported by this award, and they have learned valuable skills in the synthesis and characterization of polymers and nanomaterials, graft emulsion polymerization, and molecular self-assembly.